 This course introduces the student to the gas metal arc and flux cored arc welding process.
 Emphasis is placed on safe operating practices, handling, and storage of compressed gasses, process principles, component identification, various welding techniques, and base and filler metal identification.
 This is a CORE course.
-Credits: 3

-WDT 109 or permission of instructor.
 Co-Requisites: WDT 124